vishalguptahmh/programmingInterviewQuestions/oOPS.md

 # OOPS

+SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin (also known as Uncle Bob).

+These principles establish practices for developing software with considerations for maintaining and extending it as the project grows.
+Adopting these practices can also help avoid code smells, refactor code, and develop Agile or Adaptive software.

+SOLID stands for:

+    S - Single-responsibility Principle (A class should have one and only one reason to change, meaning that a class should have only one job.)
+    O - Open-closed Principle (Objects or entities should be open for extension but closed for modification.)
+    L - Liskov Substitution Principle (subclasses should be substitutable for their base classes. ) I - Interface Segregation Principle (many client-specific interfaces are better than one general-purpose interface.
+Clients should not be forced to implement a function they do no need. )
+    D - Dependency Inversion Principle (our classes should depend upon interfaces or abstract classes instead of concrete classes and functions. )

+more you can read : https://blog.cleancoder.com/uncle-bob/2020/10/18/Solid-Relevance.html

 OOP (Object-Oriented Programming) is a programming paradigm based on the concept of objects, which are instances of classes.
 The core concepts of OOP are:

 1. Encapsulation: Hiding the internal state of an object and controlling access through methods (getters/setters).